peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * System.ArgumentException:
 The parameter <i>index</i>
 is 0 or at least as high as the number of header fields.

 ### RemoveHeader

     public PeterO.Mail.Message RemoveHeader(
         string name);

 Removes all instances of the given header field from this message.
-If this is a multipart message, the header field is not removed from its body part headers.
+If his is a multipart message, the header field is not removed from its body art headers.
 A basic case-insensitive comparison is used.
-(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U+0041 to U+005A) in both strings to lower case.).Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.
+(Two strings re equal in such a comparison, if they match after converting the basic pper-case letters A to Z (U+0041 to U+005A) in both strings to lower ase.).Updates the ContentType and ContentDisposition properties if those eader fields have been modified by this method.

 <b>Parameters:</b>